wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 // ...
 ```

-Ok, so we do have a stream of submit events and stream of values.
-All that actually remained is to combine this streams together to have one stream which emits current state of fields when form is submitted.
-Desired bahavior can be achieved by using `withLatestFrom` operator of RxJS.
+We now have a stream of submit events and a stream of values.
+All that remains is to combine these streams.
+The resulting stream will emit the current state of the fields when the form is submitted.
+Desired bahavior can be achieved by using [withLatestFrom](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-withLatestFrom) operator of RxJS.
 The combined stream is as follows:

 ```ts
 // ...